mendersoftware/mender-docs/03.Install-the-Mender-client/06.Configuration-file/docs.md

 ---

 Much of the Mender client's configuration resides in `/etc/mender/mender.conf` on the root filesystem.
-This file is JSON structured and defines various parameters for Mender's operation.
+This file is JSON structured and defines parameters for Mender's operation.
 Some of the most common settings are tunable using [Yocto variables](../../artifacts/yocto-project/image-configuration#configuring-polling-intervals).
 The remaining parameters can only be changed by providing your own `mender.conf`.